navarrew/strain-comp/README.md

 `1_rename.sh`

-## Step 2 - _2_process_ncbi.py_ to generate nucleotide and protein files for each genome and to consolidate the metadata for all strains into a single file (strainlist.txt)
+## Step 2 - generate nucleotide and protein files for each genome and to consolidate the metadata for all strains into a single file (strainlist.txt) with 2_process_ncbi.py

 X

-## Step 3 - _3_mmseq.py_ to generate clusters of similar proteins across all strains.
+## Step 3 - create a set of clustered proteins across all strains with _3_mmseq.py_

 X